hardhats/vista-install-docs/New/InitializeVistA.rst

 To add an access or verify codes, you need to first answer ``Y`` to the ``Want to edit ...`` questions, it will then prompt you to change the codes.
+Remember to give the user both an access and veify codes; otherwise, they won't be able to log-in.

+Fill in as follows:

+* PRIMARY MENU OPTION = XUCORE
+* SECONDARY MENU OPTIONS = OR CPRS CHART GUI
+* ACCESS CODE = CPRS1234
+* VERIFY CODE = USR.1234
+* SERVICE/SECTION = IRM

 .. raw:: html